NicoleRossi/eLearning-YouTube/README.md

   * drag and drop numbers to the "calculation box" to see the multiplication result below
   * draws on multiplication table knowledge

 * For each user experience, click "Done" when complete.
-If you are correct, the JSON analytics (see belore) display in an alert; otherwise the alert displays "Try again!"
+If you are correct, the JSON analytics (see below) display in an alert; otherwise the alert displays "Try again!"

 # How to Read JSON labels
 * **decreasedVolume**